Thai city buildings. Two different jobs: researching the market and closing the sale

 When the same person performs both jobs and gets paid only on closing, the research function quietly becomes a sales tool.
 Comparable transactions get cited only when they support the asking price.
 Carrying costs get glossed over.
 Foreign-quota verification gets deferred until after the reservation deposit.
 The walkout math never gets written down, because the agent has no incentive to manufacture a reason for the buyer to walk.

 I am not describing dishonesty.
 I am describing a structural incentive that produces the same outcome whether the agent is honest or not.
 A genuinely honest seller-side agent in a commission-only structure still cannot, over time, recommend against most of the units they show.
 The math of their own livelihood prevents it.
-This is why the property research vs real estate agent distinction matters so much for foreign buyers — combining the two functions inside one commission means the research function has been quietly removed from your purchase process, and you don't notice because nobody tells you.
+This is why the property research vs real estate agent distinction matters so much for foreign buyers.
+Combining the two functions inside one commission means the research function has been quietly removed from your purchase process, and you don't notice because nobody tells you.

 The fix is not to find a more ethical agent.
 It is to unbundle.
 Hire the research function from someone paid by you.
 Hire the transactional function from someone paid by the seller (which is fine, as long as you know that's the job you're hiring them for).
 Then run every recommendation from the transactional function through the analytical function before you sign anything.
 The unbundling is the entire reform.